Ice climbing: Description

-Ice climbing uses specific pieces of specialized equipment, namely ice tools and crampons, to ascend routes consisting of frozen water ice, and/or frozen snow fields.
-As with rock climbing, ice climbing can be done as free climbing and performed in climbing pairs where the lead climber inserts protection into the route as they ascend.
+Ice climbing uses specialized equipment, namely ice tools and crampons, to ascend routes consisting of frozen water ice, and/or frozen snow fields.
+As with rock climbing, ice climbing can be done as free climbing and performed in climbing pairs where the lead climber inserts climbing protection equipment into the ice route as they ascend for their safety.
 After the lead climber has reached the top, the second-climber (or belayer) then removes this protection as they ascend the route.

-In contrast to free climbing in rock climbing, the protection used when leading ice routes are specialized steel ice screws.
-Ice screws require considerable experience to use properly and safely, and given that the underlying condition of the ice can change materially over time (including constantly breaking off), the seriousness of leading an ice climbing route is considered to be greater than that of a traditional rock climbing route.
+The protection equipment that is used when leading ice routes are specialized steel ice screws.
+The ice screws require considerable experience to use properly and safely, and given that the underlying condition of the ice can change materially over time (including constantly breaking off), the seriousness of leading an ice climbing route is considered to be greater than that of a traditional rock climbing route.
 For example, while an intermediate ice climber could 'top rope' a WI4-graded ice climbing route, 'leadclimbing' WI4-graded route is a far more serious undertaking.
 In contrast to rock climbing, "the leader must not fall" ethos is a core part of ice climbing.

 Ice climbing can also be performed as free solo climbing, which is an even riskier undertaking (the climber uses their ice tools and crampons but has no climbing protection such as ice screws); or performed as top roping which is the safest form of ice climbing and the format used for novices being introduced to the sport.

 Ice climbing was developed as part of the broader climbing discipline of alpine climbing, where it is still a key component of the alpinist's skill set.
 Where the ice climbing route does not fully consist of ice and has elements of bare rock, it is known as mixed climbing.
 Where the route has no ice whatsoever, but the climber still uses the ice tools and crampons, it is known as dry-tooling.
 Because mixed climbing and dry-tooling routes can be fully bolted — just like sport climbing routes are in rock climbing (i.e because there is bare rock into which bolts can be drilled) — they have become popular as safer alternatives to traditional ice routes.